tenlastic/open-platform/README.md

 - Follow `README.md` inside the ./gcp/directory.

-## Deploy resources to Google Cloud Platform with Deployment Manage and Terraform.
+## Deploy resources to Google Cloud Platform with Deployment Manager and Terraform.

 - Follow `README.md` inside the ./gcp/ directory.